FirelyTeam/firely-docs/vonk/reference/programming_api/repository.rst

 ISearchRepository
 -----------------

-``Vonk.Core.Repository.ISearchRepository`` is central in the functioning of Vonk.
-It defines all read-access to the underlying repository, being one of Vonks own database implementations or a Facade implementation.
+``Vonk.Core.Repository.ISearchRepository`` is central in the functioning of Firely Server.
+It defines all read-access to the underlying repository, being one of Firely Server's own database implementations or a Facade implementation.

 It has a single method: